cosmicCacophony/artibound/ITEMS_AND_BATTLEFIELD_UPGRADES.md

 This document describes the new items and battlefield upgrades added to Artibound, inspired by Artifact Foundry.

+**Note:** Items are currently **optional/disabled** for playtesting.
+The item system is implemented but can be ignored during gameplay.
+Items may be more relevant in a 3-lane system, and with only 2 lanes, the game may not need the additional complexity.
+Items are kept in the codebase for potential future use.

 ---

 ## Items from Artifact Foundry